tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 title: Reflections on teaching a large Bachelor course
 ---

-Together with one of my colleagues (Alessandro Bozzon), I teach a Bachelor course called *Web and Database Technology* within the Technical Computer Science degree program at TU Delft.
+Together with my colleagues [Alessandro Bozzon](http://alessandrobozzon.com/), I teach a Bachelor course called *Web and Database Technology* within the *Technical Computer Science* degree program at TU Delft.
-The course is not only compulsory for our first year Computer Science students, but also for all those students choosing Software Design & Application as their minor.
+The course is not only compulsory for our first year Computer Science students, but also for all those students choosing *Software Design & Application* as their minor.

-This means that we usually have to deal with more than 300 students (the most recent edition had 320) in the classroom - some of whom had never written a line of HTML before, others had 2-3 years of JavaScript programming experience already.
+This means that we usually have to deal with more than 300 students (the most recent edition had 320) in the classroom - some of whom have never written a line of HTML before, others have 2-3 years of JavaScript programming experience by the time they enter the classroom.

 The course has a standard structure: two lectures (90 minutes each) and one 4-hour lab session per week for eight weeks.
-The midterm and final exam each account for 40% of the grade (~35 multiple-choice questions per exam), the lab project is worth the remaining 20%.
+The midterm and final exam each account for 40% of the grade, the lab project is worth the remaining 20%.
 I teach the *Web technology* part (8 of the 15 lectures).

 ## The problem
 One aspect of large classes I continously battle with is how exactly to *engage* such a large number